 Unlike a civilian couple, the divorce of a service couple can create unique problems and certain laws and rules have been established to protect both parties.
 Service couples going through the divorce process are governed by the Uniformed Services Former Spouses’ Protection Act, which calculates how military retirement benefits are divided upon divorce.
 The USFSPA decides if and how much of a military retiree’s pay should go to the former spouse.
 Couples must be married for at least 10 years while the service member has been active duty military personnel in order for the non-service member spouse to qualify for direct payment of retirement benefits.
 Service couples are also governed by the Soldiers and Sailors Civil Relief Act, which states that a divorce proceeding may be postponed for the entire time the active service member is on assignment and for up to 60 days afterwards.
 Our legal team is knowledgeable about these matters and much more.

 We understand that ending a marriage can be very difficult.
-Consult with one of our family law attorneys, Richard Knellinger or Justin Jacobson, at the Law Office of Knellinger, Jacobson & Associates to find out how we can guide you through the divorce process.
+Consult with one of our family law attorneys, Richard Knellinger or Sarah Evander, at the Law Office of Knellinger & Associates to find out how we can guide you through the divorce process.

 Alachua County ● Putnam County ● Clay County ● Bradford County ● Union County ● Columbia County ● Gilchrist County ● Levy County ● Marion County ● Hamilton County ● St. Johns County ● Dixie County